ZBaiY/tradebotv3/README.md

 ## Pre-Analysis
 - Folder 'notebooks' contains data manipulations and some tests for strategies before implementation

-## Code Quality and Best Practices
-- **Commit History:**
-  - Maintain a meaningful commit history.
-Use descriptive messages that explain the rationale behind changes.
-  - Avoid generic commit messages; instead, specify changes like "Refactored data preprocessing module for efficiency" or "Fixed bug in risk management calculations."
-- **Coding Standards:**
-  - Follow standard conventions (e.g., PEP8 for Python).
-  - Keep code well-commented and easy to read.
-  - Use consistent naming conventions and style throughout the codebase.
-- **Documentation:**
-  - Ensure inline comments and docstrings explain complex logic.
-  - Provide clear instructions on how to use each module.

 ## Future Developments
 - For planned enhancements and feature requests, refer to the `doc/Future developments.md` file.